 - DL (210 x 99mm or third A4) portrait

 Perfect binding is ideal for both low and high quantities including digital print.
-It's a really cost-effective binding method and makes a lot of sense.
+It's a really cost-effective binding method and is relatively quick to produce.
 We produce a lot of digitally-printed brochures with a perfect bound spine and it does make a lot of sense given the relatively low cost and long life.

-It probably goes without saying that perfect bound books such as catalogues and brochures which have 100pp or more should have a decent cover (350gsm - 400gsm) combined with lamination and a thinner text paper (130gsm is a good choice).
+It probably goes without saying that perfect bound books such as catalogues and brochures should have a decent cover (350gsm - 400gsm) combined with lamination and a thinner text paper (130gsm - 170gsm are the best options).
 This will give you the perfect blend between durability, cost-efficiency and quality.

 Perfect bound brochures are suitable for all paper options.
 Often, we find that catalogues and magazines are best on a gloss paper.
 Brochures, look books, guides etc are usually printed on a silk paper (less sheen than a gloss).
-For a touch of class and to give your brochure a slightly rustic charm, go for a gorgeous uncoated paper.
+For a touch of class and to give your brochure a 'natural' feel, go for a tactile uncoated paper.
 Ask us for samples to help you decide which is best for you.

-If you need your brochure to really last long, then we'd recommend a section-sewn (or thread sewn) bound book.
-This is literally as it sounds - the book is bound together at the spine with actual thread before the cover is attached.
-If you're expecting your book to get a lot of use as well as last for years, then this is the one for you.
+If you need your brochure to really last long then we'd recommend a section-sewn (or thread sewn) bound book.
+This is literally as it sounds; the book is bound together at the spine with actual thread before the cover is attached.
+If you're expecting your book to get a lot of use and want it to last for years then this is the one for you.

 If you would like to find out more about perfect bound brochure printing then please do get in touch.
 Or pop a question in the chat window below.
 We're always on hand to help.